Scholarships and Grants

 Non Pennsylvania Resident Grant - Out of state students who demonstrate significant financial need and reside on campus will be reviewed for the non-Pennsylvania resident grant.
-This annual award is renewable provided on-campus residency and satisfactory academic progress are maintained.
-Eligibility is determined by filing the FAFSA annually.
+This annual award is renewable provided on-campus residency.
+Students who receive the Non-PA Grant must maintain satisfactory academic progress and file the FAFSA form each year.

 Charlotte W. Newcombe Foundation - Newcombe Scholarships for mature women are awarded on the basis of financial need to women 25 years of age or older who are enrolled as an undergraduate on a full or part time basis in a baccalaureate degree, second bachelors of post-baccalaureate certificate program.
 To be eligible, a student must have completed half of the credits required for her degree.
 Click Here to View Application.

 Federal Pell Grant - This federal program provides grants depending on financial need and educational costs.
-Students who have not yet completed their first undergraduate degree may apply.
-Application is made by completing the "Free Application for Federal Student Aid."(FAFSA) All students who seek financial aid from Misericordia University are considered for this grant by filing the FAFSA. (www.fafsa.gov)
+Students who have not yet completed their first undergraduate degree may be eligible.
+Eligibility is determined by filing the "Free Application for Federal Student Aid."(FAFSA) All students who seek financial aid from Misericordia University are considered for this grant by filing the FAFSA at studentaid.gov.

 Other State Grants - Some states provide grants to their residents which can be used at colleges in other states including PA.
 These include Ohio, Rhode Island, Connecticut, Massachusetts, West Virginia, Delaware, Washington D.C., and Vermont.
 Prospective students should contact their high school guidance office or their state higher education office to learn more about their state programs and to obtain applications.

-Teacher Education Assistance for College and Higher Education (TEACH) Grant - The TEACH Grant is a program designed for education majors enrolled in the high need fields of special education, mathematics, biology, chemistry and English as a second language.
-Incoming freshman applicants must have achieved a 3.25 high school grade point average.
-Current students must maintain a 3.25 grade point average.
+Teacher Education Assistance for College and Higher Education (TEACH) Grant - The TEACH Grant is a program designed for Education majors enrolled in the high need fields of Special Education, Mathematics, Biology, Chemistry and English as a second language.
+Incoming first year applicants must have achieved a 3.25 high school grade point average (GPA).
+Current students must maintain a 3.25 GPA.
 A TEACH Grant recipient must serve as a full-time teacher in a low-income school for at least four academic years within eight years after completing the course of study.
 Otherwise, the grant will convert to a Direct Unsubsidized Stafford Loan that must be repaid.
 The annual award is $4,000, with aggregates not to exceed $16,000 for undergraduates or $8,000 for graduate students.

 Federal Work Study - This federal financial aid program is for eligible undergraduate students with high financial need.
 Work-study allows student to earn money to cover a portion of educational expenses by working on campus, earning minimum wage.
 EARNINGS ARE PAID DIRECTLY TO STUDENTS, NOT CREDITED TOWARD PAYING THE SEMESTER BILL.

 Part-time Jobs - Some part-time employment is available in the community for students.
-Students who are interested in part-time employment opportunities should inquire at the Insalaco Center for Career Development.
+Students who are interested in part-time employment opportunities in the community should inquire at the Insalaco Center for Career Development.

 Munley Law Scholarship - Click here for more information: Munley Law Scholarship